 Under New York’s no-fault system, car accident victims must seek a recovery for their basic economic losses from their own insurance company.

-So, if you suffer property damage, or moderate economic losses, your legal claim will be against your own insurer.
+So, if you suffer property damage or moderate economic losses, your legal claim will be against your own insurer.
 It does not matter whether you were to blame for the accident.
-Fault is simply not a relevant issue in those cases.
+The fault is simply not a relevant issue in those cases.

 Additionally, if you suffered a “serious injury,” then you can file a lawsuit against the at-fault party in order to seek non-economic damages such as pain and suffering.